fiorella-russi/4413-Deliverable-Team-D/README.md

 2. Open MySQL and run the script provided.

 3. In our project open srs-> main-> java-> DB -> database.java and change the database credentials to match your own.
 Please note they are currently set to connect with our deployed database.
-The specific lines that need to be changed are : line 21, line 44, line 65.
+The specific lines that need to be changed are: line 21, line 44, line 65.

 4. Right-click the project -> Run as and run it on the Tomcat server.

+## Instructions For Running Our Test Cases

+Specific instructions on how to run each test case can be found inside our Deliverable Document in Section 8, Pages 22-31.